We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These have no color and may resemble a person’s flesh.
 As a result of this, when they occur on the foot, doctors may misdiagnose them as less aggressive conditions.

 The first sign of melanoma is often a change in the size, shape, color, or texture of an existing mole.
 However, it may also present as a new mole.

 Many people have moles, and most moles are harmless.

 However, identifying changes in moles is crucial to catching melanoma early.
 This applies to any unusual sores, lumps, blemishes, or markings on the surface of the skin.
-Most melanomas have a black or blue-black area.
+Most melanomas have a

 Two acronyms can help a person remember the signs of a changing mole.